-- In offices, maintain Flight, Hide or Fight until the situation is resolved. - In open areas, move staff, prospective students, visiting graduates or online students to safer areas as quickly as possible.
+In classrooms, maintain Flight, Hide or Fight until the situation is resolved.

+In open areas, move the students to safer areas as quickly as possible.
 Only in extreme cases should it become necessary to initiate Flight, Hide or Fight.
-This should be done only when there is no chance for the individuals to reach safer areas.
+This should be done only when there is no chance for the students to reach safer areas.